 Growth of the Brain in Weight.
 For the sake of completeness it may be well to mention in passing the result of recent inquiries into the periods of brain growth as determined by weight.
 Vierordt from records of 415 males and 424 females, ranging to 25 years of age, finds that maturity in weight is practically complete at about the eighth or ninth year.
-The period of most rapid increase after birth, according to this inas Th mo aft add Th we yea Mi is 1 rac wh tha dec we:
+The period of most rapid increase after birth, according to this inave and as Th mo aft ada Th we Pfi vea Mi is 1 rac wh tha dec we: